Background of the Russo-Georgian War: Dissolution of the Soviet Union and the 1991-1992 war

 In Spring 1992, the South Ossetian separatists were aided by the former Soviet military units now controlled by Russia.
 Russian military supported the South Ossetians possibly to secure the ground in the South Caucasus.
 The fighting was concentrated around Tskhinvali and on the road leading to North Ossetia.
 Many Georgian and Ossetian villages in the region were destroyed as a result of the armed hostilities.
 By June 1992, the possibility of a full-scale war between Russia and Georgia increased as bombing of Georgian capital Tbilisi in support of South Ossetian separatists was promised by Russian authorities.
 Georgia endorsed a ceasefire agreement on 24 June 1992 to prevent the escalation of the conflict with Russia.
 The agreement ended the hostilities.
 Estimates of deaths in this war are around 1,000 people.
 About 100,000 Ossetians left Georgia proper and South Ossetia.
 23,000 Georgians left South Ossetia.
 However, South Ossetia's political status was not dealt with by the ceasefire agreement.
 A Joint Control Commission for Georgian–Ossetian Conflict Resolution and peacekeeping force of Russian, Georgian and Ossetian troops was established.
 The Conflict Zone was defined as an area within a 15-km radius from Tskhinvali where the JPKF was active.
 The North Ossetian peacekeeping unit included peacekeepers from South Ossetia.
 The arrangement, where Georgian side had to work with three rival sides, was disparaging for Georgia.
 South Ossetian Supreme Council passed a resolution on independence from Georgia and joining Russia on 19 November 1992.

 Tskhinvali was abandoned by numerous Georgian residents.
 Some, mostly ethnically Georgian parts of the former South Ossetian Autonomous Oblast remained under the Georgian control.
-The Tskhinvali-based separatist authorities of the self-proclaimed Republic of South Ossetia were in control of one third of the territory of the former South Ossetian Autonomous Oblast before the 2008 war.
-The separatists controlled the districts of Tskhinvali, Java, Znauri and parts of Akhalgori Municipality, while the Georgians administered the rest of Akhalgori and the Georgian villages in the Tskhinvali district.
+The Tskhinvali-based separatist authorities controlled the districts of Tskhinvali, Java, Znauri and parts of Akhalgori Municipality, while the Georgians administered the rest of Akhalgori and the Georgian villages in the Tskhinvali district.
 According to one source, Georgians controlled one-third of South Ossetia since the 1991-1992 war.